 Exactly began with centralized governance of the protocol’s parameters in order to get product market fit and will transition to a complete decentralization over time where the Risk Management Committee multisig will be replaced by a Decentralized Autonomous Organization (DAO) and EXA tokens will be minted to the community.

 With an innovative approach, the protocol allows users to lend and borrow assets at fixed and variable rates in a more efficient way through the implementation of the ERC-4626 and a new interest rate model with a continuous and differentiable (not linear) function that will set the basis for the development of a fixed income derivative market.

 - Simplicity: Traders can arbitrage between fixed and variable rates for various time periods and hedge the interest rate risk for their long or short positions, with or without leverage.

 - Frictionless: Investors and DAOs can receive fixed and variable rates on their deposits.
 End-users can take fixed-interest rate loans for longer time periods with certainty.

 - Efficiency: Fixed and variable interest rates live in the same protocol with a new approach towards multiple interest rate discovery through the Utilization Rate of each Fixed Rate Pool.

-Being an open-source, non-custodial, and autonomous interest rate protocol, Exactly came into existence to decentralize the time value of money and complete the DeFi credit market.
+Being an open-source, non-custodial, and autonomous interest rate protocol, Exactly came into existence to decentralize the credit market and complete the DeFi ecosystem.

 This white paper is for general information purposes only.
 It does not constitute investment advice or a recommendation or a solicitation to buy or sell any investment and should not be used in the evaluation of the merits of making any investment decision.
 It should not be relied upon for accounting, legal or tax advice, or investment recommendations.
 This white paper reflects the current personal opinions of the authors and is subject to change without being updated.